mnoukhov/ecn/README.md

 - `*-none-*` uses no communication channels
 - `*-ling-*` uses only the linguistic communication channel
 - `*-prop-*` uses only the proposal communication channel
-- `*-prop-*` uses both the proposal and linguistic communication channels
+- `*-both-*` uses both the proposal and linguistic communication channels
 - `*-masking` uses the masked linguistic channel, where agents learn a mask over their proposals and their linguistic utterance is simply the mask multiplied with their proposal